phev8/video-annotation-tool/README.md

 This process will take some time and will install the required node modules and will build a running mongodb instance, a backend tier and a front-end tier.

 When the process is finished, open your browser and go to `localhost:4200`.

+If running on a windows instance, you might have to connect to the `<docker-host-ip>:4200`

 ## Initial Set-up